 What makes the brown color special?

 The right balance of red, yellow, black, and blue makes brown the confluence of the primary colors.
-With an enriching liveliness, the color also represents health, dependability, and trust, which makes it one of the most favorite colors.
+With enriching liveliness, the color also represents health, dependability, and trust, which makes it one of the most favorite colors.

 In conclusion, Brown is a color seen in daily life and is used in art as well it signifies many properties simplicity, health, and friendliness.
 This is the color, which has a wide range of aesthetic values, that it brings into the canvass of our lives.
+Read this article to learn the method of making tan color.